Infineon/CypressAcademy_WICED_WiFi101_Files/README.md

 # CypressAcademy_WW101_Files
 #
-# This contains files needed by students of the Cypress Academy WW 101 class.
+# This contains files used in the WICED WiFi 101 class
 #
+# A video version of the class can be found at www.cypress.com/training/wicedwifi-101